hbr/coqlib/docs/basics/terms.md

     X: Type

 say that the terms `A`, `nat` and `X` are types.
-The terms whose types are types are objects.
+The terms whose types are not sorts are objects.
 The following judgements

     a:A
     i:nat